-AudioStreamsPids – defines the audio streams PIDs in the program divided by a comma (e.g. "audioPids=136,137").
+AudioStreamsPids – defines audio streams PIDs in the program divided by a comma (e.g. "audioPids=136,137").

 |Setting the VideoStreamPid and AudioStreamsPids parameters is optional.|

-With this protocol, you can get the benefits normally enjoyed from working with traditional MPEG Transport Stream based I/O but without the limits of multicast network configurations or worrying about packet loss with less reliable connections.
-This is the perfect technology for people looking to move into the cloud, or to reduce the footprint of multicast streaming around a datacenter or broadcast facility.
+With this protocol you can get the benefits normally enjoyed from working with traditional MPEG Transport Stream based I/O, but without the limits of multicast network configurations or worrying about packet loss with less reliable connections.
+This is a perfect technology for people looking to move into the cloud, or to reduce the footprint of multicast streaming around a datacenter or broadcast facility.

 We at Cinegy were quick to see the potential of SRT and it is now integrated into all our IP-enabled products.
 Cinegy Air, Cinegy Route, Cinegy Multiviewer and Cinegy Capture all have the possibility to input or output SRT streams and Cinegy software snaps together into a cloud-based broadcast infrastructure in minutes.

 In caller mode, a source or destination device acts as the initiator of an SRT connection.
-The caller device must know the public IP address and port number of the listener.
-The URL of the receiver in caller mode should contain the specific address of the source of SRT packets, for example:
+The caller device must know the IP address and port number of the listener.
+The URL in caller mode should contain the specific address of the source or destination for the SRT packets, for example:

-In this case, the application receiving the stream will reach out to the specified address and request an SRT stream is sent to that calling application on UDP port 9000.
-Before the request, and in case the request is terminated or the connection is lost, no traffic will flow from the source to the receiver (unlike with a static unicast configuration where the sender continuously streams packets regardless of any receiver state).
-This is useful when defining and starting a new receiving operation without reconfiguration of a sender, for example a mobile device requesting the output of Cinegy Air Engine or Cinegy Multiviewer over Wi-Fi or LTE, for a short confidence check of that output.
+In this case, an application requesting or sending the stream will reach out to the specified address and request that an SRT connection is made to the application on UDP port 9000.
+Before the request and in case the request is terminated or the connection is lost, no traffic will flow from the source to the receiver (unlike with a static unicast configuration where the sender continuously streams packets regardless of any receiver state).
+This is useful when defining and starting a new receiving operation without reconfiguration of a sender, for example, a mobile device requesting the output of the Cinegy Air engine or Cinegy Multiviewer over Wi-Fi or LTE, for a short confidence check of that output.

-In this case, the application receiving the stream will accept the first valid SRT streams sent to UDP port 9000.
-This allows a receiver to wait for a sending device to choose to send material to the input, allowing the receiver to wait in a configured state while the sender is set up or adjusted later.
-This is useful for defining the receiver that can retain a static configuration at runtime while senders are altered, for example allowing Cinegy Multiviewer to listen for incoming streams from a mobile device or uplinked studio.
+In this case, the application listening will accept the first valid SRT connection sent to UDP port 9000.
+This allows a listener to wait for a calling device to choose to make a request, allowing the said application to wait in a configured state while the caller is set up or adjusted later.
+This is useful for defining the listener that can retain a static configuration at runtime while callers are altered, for example allowing Cinegy Multiviewer to listen for incoming streams from a mobile device or uplinked studio.